 - It is a better option than compromising the health of your employees, and facing negligence legal claims!

 Changes To Corporate Culture

 Many people don’t realise that corporate culture is actually reflected in the way the office space is laid out.
 This is particularly true for open-plan offices which help to promote productivity.
 The office layout adjustments post-pandemic mean that there will be fewer meetings and get-togethers, so it is essential you keep staff morale up as much as possible.

-When renting an office in Lincolnshire post-pandemic, there are a few challenges which you might face.
+When renting an office in North East Lincolnshire post-pandemic, there are a few challenges which you might face.
 It is worth having a think through these now and see how you can adapt your business to work around these.
 The main thing to review is your recruitment process.

 Attracting new talent may be difficult, but then again with many people being furloughed and made redundant, there are lots of skilled workers out there.
 Final face-to-face interviews are still possible in office buildings as long as protocols are followed such as installing transparent plastic dividers between the interviewer and the applicant.
 It might just mean that the first couple of rounds of interviews are carried out remotely using the likes of Zoom.

 Renting an office space post-pandemic may seem daunting but there are lots of steps you can put in place to ensure your business is in the best possible position.
 If you would like to know more about the services we will be providing at McCue House, please give us a call on 01472 28 77 66.